What Is a Timeshare and How Does It Work?

 Maintenance Fees

 You can expect to pay an average of $1,000 or more per year toward maintenance fees for your timeshare.
-The total fee depends on the value of your share, the location of the resort, the number of points you get and more.
+The total fee depends on your share value, the resort’s location, the number of points you earn, and other factors.

-These fees are one of the main reasons people want to get out of their timeshare.
-While they may seem costly, timeshare sales staff would argue that spending seven days in a hotel would cost the same or more.
+These fees are a major reason people want to exit their timeshare.
+While they may seem costly, timeshare sales staff would argue that a seven-day hotel stay would cost the same or more.

 image of timeshare vacation site